 Transit Mobile Ticketing

-Mobile ticketing allows customers to buy and display tickets on their smartphone.
+Mobile ticketing allows passengers to buy and display tickets on their smartphone.

-Masabi’s JustRide mTicket applications mean that waiting in line for tickets is a thing of the past for customers whilst agencies are able to drastically reduce the cost of their operations.
+Masabi’s JustRide mobile ticketing platform means that waiting in line for tickets is a thing of the past for passengers, whilst authorities and operators are able to drastically reduce the cost of fare collection.

 Improve Transit Agency Operations

 Allowing customers to self-serve tickets moves sales from the ticket office, on-board or at vending machines, massively reducing the cost of sales, expanding sales capacity and increasing headway.

 Introduce smart ticketing benefits such as better reporting and fleet management without on-going cost of smartcards, expensive ticket vending machines and heavy duty scanning equipment.

 Mobile Ticketing can be made available to your riders within just a few weeks.
 A step-change modernisation that you can quickly make within your agency.